 Art with Impact creates space for young people to learn together and connect around art.
 Through art and film, ideas around mental health and wellness are explored with a goal of destigmatization.
 As they say on their website – “Everyone has a mental health story.
 Talking about it shouldn’t be taboo. ” We spoke with L’Oréal McCollum about Art with Impact.

 Drug addiction affects individuals, families and communities of all kinds though lack of access to care affects poor populations the most.
 Treatment for drug addiction is challenging and current treatment protocols are often not successful.
 Philadelphia has the most overdose deaths of any large city in America and the largest open air drug market on the East Coast.
+We talk about the Kensington area Drug Hub and what can be done about it.
 The best approaches to addressing drug addiction are preventative and include integrative medical services along with harm reduction practices for vulnerable populations.

 The Bridge Way School in Northeast Philadelphia is the city’s first recovery high school and until very recently was the only one in PA that is licensed and accredited by the PA Department of Education.
 Bridge Way is run by Rebecca Bonner, a mom with lived experience related to the need for a school such as this one.
 Teens need a place to go for recovery and to live without the pressures inherent in going back to ‘people, places, and things.’
 Here’s our conversation with Rebecca Bonner: Gonna Have a Life

 Another addiction that can be life altering in harmful ways is gambling: The House Always Wins.